J.H. Winter Author - Illustrator

 When she isn't writing, blogging, or reading, Julianne is active on several social media sites: Twitter, Instagram, Facebook and Goodreads.
 She is also a member of SCBWI.

-Julianne lives in California with her husband, son, and two cats whose personalities have made their way into some of the furry characters within her stories.
+Julianne lives in Washington with her husband, two children, and two cats whose personalities have made their way into some of the furry characters within her stories.

 Adeline and the Mystic Berries